youngerheart/cache/README.md

       cache.deal(name, callback); // deal with old data cache.save(name, value); // save new data
-      cache.remove(name); // remove that keyvalue from localStorage
+      cache.remove(name); // remove that keyvalue from localStorage, or not incoming variable to remove all prefix localStorage data

 callback will return two arguments, you can use them like that